-It has smooth, short, fine hairs and a tightly textured coat with a hard, shiny coat.
-They shed moderately and weekly combing and brushing will be sufficient for them.
+He has smooth, short, fine hairs and a tightly textured coat with a hard, shiny coat.
+He shed moderately, and weekly combing and brushing will be sufficient for him.
 The need for shaving and bathing is not very frequent.
-However, the face and eye area need washing, wiping and regular care.
+However, the face and eye area need washing, wiping, and regular care.

-The smooth, hard, short and fine fur of the Boston Terrier dog breed is in different colors.
-It generally consists of dark and white duo.
-Usually, white hairs appear on the neck, chest, mouth and part of the face.
+The smooth, hard, short, and fine fur of the Boston Terrier dog breed are in different colors.
+He generally consists of the dark and white duo.
+Usually, white hairs appear on the neck, chest, mouth, and part of the face.
 This color gives the Boston dog's fur a tuxedo look.
 There may also be spots on the dog's belly area.
-Its stylish fur can have colors in white, black, brindle, seal (dark brown), and red-black tones.
-These colors form certain combinations among themselves, such as brindle and white, black and white, brown and white.
+His stylish fur can have colors in white, black, brindle, seal (dark brown), and red-black tones.
+These colors form certain combinations, such as brindle and white, black and white, and brown and white.
 These are indicated as the standard colors of this dog breed.
-It is stated that the quality of the dog with other colors will below.
+It is stated that the quality of the dog with other colors will be below.

-The Boston Terrier does not need to be washed as often as long as it does not get dirty.
+The Boston Terrier does not need to be washed as often as it does not get dirty.
 Just an occasional wash 1-2 times a year will be enough for them.
 You should cut their nails regularly according to their growth time and breakage.
-It is ideal to cut it at least 1-2 times a month.
+Cutting it at least 1-2 times a month is ideal.
 Long nails can prevent him from moving freely and running.
 Teeth should be brushed 2-3 times a week, bad odor and bacterial growth should be prevented.

 The Boston Terrier is a heat-sensitive breed.
-It is not resistant to very hot and very cold weather.
+It is not resistant to very hot and freezing weather.
 That's why you should protect your dog in these weather conditions.
 You should try to take it outside more in warm and cool weather.

-His large and large eyes should be kept clean and his face should be washed or wiped daily.
-In addition, ear, mouth, teeth, nose and paw care are also important.
+His large and large eyes should be kept clean, and his face should be washed or wiped daily.
+In addition, ear, mouth, teeth, nose, and paw care are also critical.
 If you see differences in weekly checks, consult your veterinarian and get information.

-The Boston Terrier needs very little exercise.
-Although this need varies from dog to dog, in general, energy and exercise needs are at different levels.
-60 minutes of activity or walking 1.5-2 kilometers will meet the exercise needs of Boston during the day.
+The Boston Terrier needs minimal exercise.
+Although this need varies from dog to dog, energy and exercise needs are at different levels.
+Sixty minutes of activity or walking 1.5-2 kilometers will meet the exercise needs of Boston during the day.
 Some will find this period longer, while others will find it sufficient.

-It will be wrong behavior to leave your dog alone to walk or play in the garden in a safe environment.
-Boston, which you leave alone in the garden to play, will not leave the door of the house.
-In general, they prefer to do activities with their owner and do not like to be alone.
-If you leave them alone often, they will get upset and may start exhibiting negative behaviors.
-A ball, biting toys, etc. to play with your dog.
+It will be wrong to leave your dog alone to walk or play in the garden in a safe environment.
+Boston, where you go alone in the park to play, will not leave the house door.
+They generally prefer to do activities with their owner and do not like to be alone.
+If you leave him alone often, he will get upset and may start exhibiting negative behaviors.
+A ball, biting toys, etc., to play with your dog.
 You can buy things.
-These are toys that allow him to drain his energy while playing games with you, as well as play on his own whenever he wants.
-Obedience, agility and other canine sports are ways your dog can get their energy out and exercise.
+These are toys that allow him to drain his energy while playing games with you and play on his own whenever he wants.
+Obedience, agility, and other canine sports are ways your dog can get their energy out and exercise.

-The Boston Terrier breed enters a training process that will begins when it is a puppy.
-Due to its smart and easy-to-learn structure, it will not give you many difficulties in the education process.
+The Boston Terrier breed enters a training process that will begin when he is a puppy.
+Due to his smart and easy-to-learn structure, he will not give you many difficulties in the education process.
 Participating in puppy training and socialization are his initial steps.
-For Boston to be a good-natured adult dog, it must be socialized and interacted with different people and animals in different environments.
+For Boston to be a good-natured adult dog, he must be socialized and interacted with different people and animals in different environments.

-During the training process, you should approach the gentle and fragile Boston Terrier by considering its sensitive nature.
-From time to time, it can reveal the side that tries to lead its owner and wants to be dominant.
+During the training process, you should approach the gentle and fragile Boston Terrier by considering his sensitive nature.
+From time to time, he can reveal the side that tries to lead its owner and wants to be dominant.
 This can make communication between you and your dog difficult.
 But do not give him the authority to lead and dominate.
-He must understand that you are always the leader, once a compromise is made the smart Boston breed will strive to keep it.
+He must understand that you are always the leader; once a compromise is made, the intelligent Boston breed will strive to keep it.
 No matter how hard you are in this situation, be patient.
-Be consistent, pay attention to your tone of voice.
+Be consistent, and pay attention to your tone of voice.
 Do not act harshly on your dog in any way.
 Try to use positive reinforcement rather than punishment.
 Complement the learning process with a persuasive, caring tone of voice, praise, play, and reward.

 The Boston Terrier breed is generally healthy.
 However, due to their genetic structure, they tend to certain diseases.
 Knowing what these are and how they are diagnosed will help you detect and resolve potential changes in your dog early.

-Being among the flat-faced breeds, Boston may have difficulty breathing in extremely hot, humid and cold weather.
+Among the flat-faced breeds, Boston may have difficulty breathing in extremely hot, humid, and cold weather.
 Not just air; Being stressed, exercising intensely, and being asked to walk quickly by being pulled from the leash can also disrupt breathing patterns.
-Snoring, which is the result of respiratory problems, can also occur from time to time.
+Snoring, which results from respiratory problems, can also occur from time to time.
 In general, it is seen that the Boston breed snores and drools due to its facial and nose structure.
 Because of the nose and facial structure of the Boston Terrier dog, which does not bark much, you can hear the loudest sound while snoring.